-The Chief Operating Officer, will determine if this is a critical incident, assign an investigator, and organise an immediate risk assessment.
+The Chief Operating Officer, will access whether this qualifies as a critical incident, assign an investigator, and promptly arrange for a risk assessment.

 The head of entity or their delegate, must notify the OCG of the reportable allegation or reportable conviction within 7 business days of becoming aware of it.